dortegas/kickstarter-analysis/README.md

     - In the beginning, Louis estimated a USD 10,000 budget for her Fever play.
 However, according to the Kickstarter dataset, projects with less than 1,000.00 USD goals are likely successful.

 - What are some limitations of this dataset?
-    - The data could be incomplete, considering the dataset period from 2009 to 2017, which skews both the data and the model toward the assumptions.
+    - The data could be incomplete, considering the dataset period from 2009 to 2017, which skews both the data and the model toward today's assumptions.

 - What are some other possible tables and/or graphs that we could create?